 Read on to see how he did it exactly 😎

 Note that this case study is not a churn and burn strategy instead, an affiliate site making passive income and growing continuously.

-Was this your first time using an expired domain?
+Was this your first time using an aged domain?
 What’s your experience so far with it?

 Nope, this is my third time and the best so far.
 Yes, not all three domains achieved the same results, but they all performed so well.
 A great experience, indeed.